Achievable logoAchievable logo

 Preparing for the sale

 As we discussed previously, issuers hire underwriters to sell their securities to investors.
-The issuer and underwriter sign a contract that details the fees to be paid by the issuer, the liabilities (commitments), and generally how the sale will unfold.
+The issuer and the underwriter sign a contract that lays out:

-After the contract is signed, the underwriter guides the issuer through the ‘due diligence’ phase.
+After the contract is signed, the underwriter guides the issuer through the due diligence phase.
 The Securities Act of 1933 requires the issuer to disclose a significant amount of information to the public.
-They fill out and file the SEC’s registration form, which requests items such as business history, information on officers and directors, and current financial status.
+To do that, the issuer completes and files the SEC’s registration form, which asks for items such as business history, information on officers and directors, and current financial status.

 A Registration Statement relating to these securities has been filed with the Securities and Exchange Commission but has not yet become effective.
 Information contained herein is subject to completion or amendment.
 These securities may not be sold nor may offers to buy be accepted prior to the time the Registration Statement becomes effective.

-The SEC’s job is to determine if the registration form is complete.
-If something is missing, they’ll send a deficiency letter to the issuer and notify them of the missing pieces.
-Unfortunately for the issuer and underwriter, this pauses the registration process until the lacking information is submitted.
-It will take time to properly finish the registration form and re-file it with the SEC.
+The SEC’s job is to determine whether the registration form is complete.
+If something is missing, the SEC sends a deficiency letter to the issuer identifying what needs to be added.
+This pauses the registration process until the missing information is submitted.
+The issuer must complete the filing and re-file it with the SEC, which takes additional time.

 Part of the underwriter’s job is to price the new security.
-This is especially tough with stock, given its market value is based on demand.
+This is especially challenging with stock, since its market value depends heavily on demand.
 To estimate demand for the IPO, the underwriter may solicit or receive indications of interest from potential investors during the 20-day cooling off period.

 UPS Tombstone Advertisement